 The process of installing IPVanish is very simple.
 You download the installer, run it, and you’ll have your new VPN ready to be used within minutes.
 Our Score: 10/10.

 This process starts by subscribing to IPVanish.
-After that, you’ll get your username and password, which you’ll use to log into the app.
-So, you’ll need to download IPVanish from its official website based on the operating system you use.
+That’s how you’ll get your username/password, which you’ll use to log into the app.
+After that, you’ll need to download IPVanish from its official website based on the operating system you use.

 If you use macOS, you simply need to drag-and-drop IPVanish’s icon onto your Applications folder.
-And if you’re on Windows, you’ll see a typical installer.
-Choose where to save the required files, and IPVanish will finish everything on its own.
-This truly is the simplest method of installing software on a computer.
+And if you’re on Windows, you’ll see a typical software installer.
+Choose where you’d like to save the required files, and IPVanish will finish everything on its own.
+This really is the simplest method of installing software on any computer.

-What’s interesting is that IPVanish comes already configured based on your system’s specs.
-This means that as soon as you log into your account, you’re ready to start using the application.
+What’s interesting is that IPVanish comes already configured based on your system’s specs, so you’re ready to start using the application as soon as you log into your account.
 Select a server, connect to it, and that’s pretty much it.
 Still, as you’ll find out soon enough, taking your time to dive deeper into this VPN’s software will be worth your time.

-IPVanish covers the basic features well, and it also offers a few high-end ones – meeting the needs of some advanced users as well.
-Our Score: 9/10.
+IPVanish covers the basic features well, and it also offers a few high-end ones (on select platforms) – meeting the needs of more advanced users as well.
+Our Score: 8/10.

 VPN Features Checklist